-Yahoo marks the one of the largest breaches of the 21st century.
+Yahoo marks one of the largest breaches of the 21st century.
 Although the initial breach happened in 2013 it was almost four years until Yahoo analyzed the actual number of leaked account information.
 Verizon started investigating the breach and according to their initial investigation, records of 1 Billion accounts were leaked.

-The company later came up with another report where they represented the actual figures of leaked accounts that was over 3 Billion.
+The company later came up with another report where they represented the actual figures of leaked accounts that were over 3 Billion.
 The breach allowed hackers to leak all the security questions and other sensitive information, but passwords and bank account details were not leaked during the breach.

 It took almost four years for Yahoo to measure the extent of this breach.
 Verizon continued their investigation and they suggested security guidelines to make yahoo more secure for users.